NathanHandley/mod-dungeon-scale/README.md

 ## Dungeon Scale

-This module is intended to scale based on number of players, instance mobs and bosses' health, mana, and damage.
-All settings are well-described in the configuration file.
+This module is intended to allow dungeon scaling based on number of players (similar to /players command in Diablo 2).
+This will scale instance creature stats (health, mana, and damage).
+Additionally (and optionally), this will scale the rewards (exp, gold, item drops) in dungeons.
+See the configuration file for all the options.

 **NOTE 1:** This module requires at least [this commit](https://github.com/azerothcore/azerothcore-wotlk/commit/f127e583aae3cfa51a77d056c1892a7de07ffb52) of AzerothCore in order to work correctly.
 Older versions are not supported.

 **NOTE 2:** This is customized from the source mode called "AutoBalance" found here: https://github.com/azerothcore/mod-autobalance

 ## In-game Commands